You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 Done hiding.

-You start making decisions based on what’s truly important to you.
-You start trusting yourself and choosing to live as the real you, not the version you built to cope.
+Slowly, you start making decisions based on what’s truly important to you.
+Trusting yourself.
+Choosing to remember who you actually are, not the version you built to cope.

 You get calm.
 You get clarity.
 You get your life back.